 Under that, I separate it by pattern type.
 Makes sense, right?
 I have a folder for clothes as well as for other misc items like toys and bags.
 These may vary depending on the type of sewing that you do.

 Here’s where it gets detailed.
 I like to make a folder for each type of pattern.
-I find normally when I got to sew something, I have a general idea of what I like to make… Pants?
+Normally when I go to sew something, I have a general idea of what I like to make… Pants?
 Dresses?
 Just go to the file I need and browse.

 OK, here’s my best tip.
 Create your own file naming system.
-Its harder to find the pattern you need if every single pattern you own is named differently.
-Here’s now I like to name my files:
+It’s harder to find the pattern you need if every single pattern you own is named differently.
+Here’s how I like to name my files:

 (Designer Initials)_(Pattern Name)_(Size Ranges).pdf

 So for example, my Bow Tie Leggings and Shorts pattern would be named like this: